-- (a) the corporation;

 - (b) the authority;

 - (c) the commissioner;

 - (d) the BSES;

 - (e) a cane protection and productivity board.

-(2) The entity must include in each annual report prepared by it under the Financial Administration and Audit Act 1977, section 46J,23 a report of any direction given to it by the Minister during the financial year for which the report is prepared.
+- (2) The entity must include in each annual report prepared by it under the Financial Administration and Audit Act 1977, section 46J, a report of any direction given to it by the Minister during the financial year for which the report is prepared.